ShixiongQi/serverless-IoT-script/README.md

 kubectl delete -f ksvc_brokerchannel.yaml
 ```

-## Run the motion event generator
+## VIII.
+Run the motion event generator
 ```
 # I hardcoded the mosquitto address into the generator.py
 # But you can change it through the input flags
 python3 generator.py -a $MOSQUITTO_IP
 ```
-## Verify whether the service instance receives the messages
+## IX.
+Verify whether the service instance receives the messages
 If you are running **Kubernetes service**, please run
 ```
 kubectl logs -l app=helloworld-go